select/manfs/README.md

 - I would love to add some more documentation for all kinds of folders like `~./ssh`
 - It would be great to have documenation for files like `/boot/vmlinuz-4.4.0-43-generic`.
 To add this we could match it with e.g. `./data/boot/vmlinuz`
-- Anybody want to help me build a `.deb` package?
+- Anybody want to help me build a better `.deb` package?

 Submit a pull request :D